Assocify-Team/Assocify-PRD/template/5-mvp.md

 ## The MVP
 ## Personas and Scenarios
-*Who are the target personas for this product?*
-*Which is the key persona?*
-*High-level scenarios to adopt, use and share the product.*

 #### Target Personas
 - **Description of Personas:**
   - **President:** Responsible for managing the association as a whole